 The side of the color wheel that is comprised of greens, purples, and blues, along with various other combinations of these colors, are typically referred to as the cool colors.
 They make up a cool color scheme, and there are many advantages to decorating with these tones.

 These colors have been known to slow breathing rate, relax muscles, lower blood pressure and body temperature, and make you feel more relaxed overall.
-The stronger the color is, the more intense this “cooling” effect tends to be on the body.
+The stronger the color, the more intense this “cooling” effect tends to be on the body.

 Tips for Decorating With a Cool Color Scheme